Musée Hergé: History

 The location for the Hergé Museum in Louvain-la-Neuve was originally chosen in 2001.
 The futuristic building was designed by the Pritzker Prize-winning French architect Christian de Portzamparc, with interiors designed by the cartoonist Joost Swarte.
 On 22 May 2007 (the centenary of Hergé's birth), the first stone of the museum was laid.
 Two years later, in June 2009, the museum opened its doors to the public.

 During the museum's inauguration, journalists were informed of the museum's policy that no photos are allowed to be taken inside the museum to prevent "copyright abuse due to the work exposed".
 Disgruntled, some journalists left the museum.
 Journalists were allowed to photograph some parts of the museum when King Albert II toured the museum the following month.
-100,000 visitors arrived during the museum's first year.
+During the museum's first year, 100,000 visitors arrived.

 In October 2013, it was announced that the museum was operating at a loss.
-Although the museum is entirely private and belongs to the Hergé Foundation which holds rights over Hergé's work, the owner, Nick Rodwell, requested financial assistance from the Belgian Government.
+Although the museum is entirely private and belongs to the Hergé Foundation which holds rights over Hergé's work, the owner, Nick Rodwell, requested financial assistance from the Belgian government.

 Today, the museum is mainly visited by tourists.